-Data Engagement
+Data engagement

 There’s plenty of live data “available”.
-We’re here to make it more accessible by connecting people directly to the source through art and creativity.
+We’re here to make it more accessible and meaningful by connecting people directly to the source.
+There are wide-reaching applications like public installations, education, internal data presentation, marketing activations and of course art itself.

+Deliberately literal, this first project was created to accompany a painterly music video.
 A live weather data API controls the animations, thanks to The MetService Point Forecast API.

 Cloud transparency: controlled by live % cloud coverage in Lyttelton.